SyntheticDynamics/CoexistenceHoles.jl/docs/src/index.md

 However studying these functions is not necessary since `CoexistHypergraph`'s shows the proper functions to use from `JuliaCall` in the tutorial and examples.

-The follwoing are steps to use `CoexistHypergraph` in R:
+The follwoing are steps to install `CoexistHypergraph` in `R`.
+See the examples or tutorials for more specific instructions.
 ```R
 install.packages("JuliaCall")